 PDF is often compared to HTML, the data format used to create web pages.
 Originally HTML was geared towards describing the structure of a document, rather than its appearance.
 The appearance of a web page was determined by the browser, not by the creator do the document.
 With the increasing popularity of the World Wide Web, newer versions of HTML focused more on the visual aspect of webpages, rather than their content.
 So in a way, HTML moved towards the goals that PDF tries to achieve.

 At the same time, Adobe put more and more web-functionality in PDF.
-We got the option to add Internet links in PDF document.
+We got the option to add Internet links in PDF documents.
 An Adobe Reader plug-in for web browsers like Netscape Navigator or Internet Explorer became available and Acrobat 4 has an option to convert a website or part of a website to a PDF document.
 Adobe also provided a mechanism for byte streaming in PDF so you do not have to download an entire PDF file to see the first page of the document.

 So PDF and HTML are becoming competitive standards.
 Right now PDF still is more powerful when it comes to describing the appearance of documents while HTML is better suited for low-speed Internet access.
 But it is perfectly feasible to use PDF on websites and to use HTML for a CD-ROM-based electronic catalog.

 PDF versus XML